Aclay History, Family Crest & Coats of Arms

 Early History of the Aclay family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Aclay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aclay research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Aclay History in all our PDF Extended History products and printed products wherever possible.

 Aclay Spelling Variations